How To Get Rid of Woodpeckers

 Yes—it looks tacky, so woodpeckers, sophisticated connoisseurs that they are, will generally stay at least six feet away from it to avoid being associated with such a tacky display.
 Unfortunately, if your house is more than 8 feet high, this means parts of it will still be unprotected.

-Non-animated plastic owls can act as a physical barrier, but they can only protect an area of a few square inches.
-Since they aren't flat, woodpeckers can sometimes reach around behind them.
+Plastic owls have little effect other than to create a small physical barrier of a few square inches.
+Since they aren't flat, woodpeckers can easily reach around behind them.

 However, the neighborhood stray cats find them fascinating.
 Whenever I put a plastic owl in the window, I always see cat tracks in front of it the next day.
 Anything that attracts cats is good, but getting the cats up to where the woodpeckers are can be a challenge.